Team: 3 UX / UI Designers

 Solution: Restructure the site navigation and styling to create a more discoverable site where the user could -

 I began reading about the Department of Interior and the bureaus / offices that sit under it.
-We then split up heuristic analysis of different pages of the site, each assessing its accessibility and usability and marking up points of improvement.
+My partner and I then split up heuristic analysis of different pages of the site, each assessing its accessibility and usability and marking up points of improvement.
 The site had some great features such as consistent font use and a button in the global navigation to change accessibility settings on the site.
 But after digging around on the website and taking notes on the appearance, content, navigation, and functionality, we both found common problems.
 The navigation would change as we moved throughout the site, quickly disorienting us.
 In addition, with a large, sprawling primary navigation, it was difficult to plot out how our a user might find their way.

 Key learning: Getting lost was easy.